 Admissions Policy for full-time students - 2020 Entry

-Esher College is an open access Sixth Form College, specialising in the delivery of advanced study programmes.
-The College normally accepts applications from students aged 16.
+Esher Sixth Form College is a non-selective, open access College, specialising in the delivery of advanced study programmes for students aged 16-19.
 We are proud of our record of success in supporting the achievements of applicants from a variety of backgrounds and with a range of abilities.
 We are fully committed to celebrating diversity and promoting a culture of inclusivity for all.
-The Admissions Policy is reviewed by the Esher College Corporation on an annual basis.
+The Admissions Policy is reviewed by the Esher Sixth Form College Corporation on an annual basis.

 As an open access College, admissions are not based on the GCSE grade profile of applicants, beyond the requirements indicated below.
 Applications are only accepted for a two-year study programme (that is, for entry into year 12).
 Applications open on July 2nd 2019 and close at midday on September 30th 2019.

 Guaranteed Applicant Status

 - Students studying at state schools without a sixth form entry in NE Surrey and the London Boroughs of Richmond, Kingston and Merton (see Further Information section)

 - Students resident in the following postcode areas: KT7, KT8 and KT10

 - students enrolled at the College for the whole of the 2018-19 academic year